simonebancora/Lizzy/docs/source/user_guide/using_lizzy.rst

     model.create_inlet(1e+05, "inlet_tag")
     model.assign_inlet("inlet_tag", "boundary_tag")

 Other methods, like :meth:`~lizzy.LizzyModel.change_inlet_pressure`, allow to manage inlet behaviour during the infusion.
-More details about boundary condition operations can be found in the **Inlet operations** section.
+More details about boundary condition operations can be found in the :ref:`inlet_operations` section.